 The pre-op staff showed her son round the ward he would be staying on, explained the call bell, introduced him to the staff and their uniforms and explained what they were going to do the next day.
 Mrs A left the passport with the hospital staff overnight.

 On the day of the operation, he was the first case on the list.
-Where possible we liaise with theatres to ensure that people with autism, learning disabilities and other conditions for which waiting is a problem can go first on the list.
+Where possible we liaise with theatres to ensure that autistic people, those with learning disabilities and other conditions, for which waiting is a problem, can go first on the list.
 Mrs A said that the staff explained proceedings to her son in simple terms every step of the way.
 They told him what they were going to do and what it might feel like, such as how tight the blood pressure cuff would be.
 They explained that he would have (magic) cream on and a patch on his hand.
 He was allowed to take his favourite things to theatre with him.
 Mrs A went to the anaesthetic room with her son and stayed with him until he went to sleep.
 The staff called her straight away when he woke in recovery to help him settle.
 Although the staff initially wanted to keep him overnight he went home that same night as he was unable to settle away from his usual environment and routines.
 Mrs A was very pleasantly surprised when early next morning a nurse visited to make sure that he was alright.

 The hospital’s unswerving commitment to improve their service for autistic people was a key to this success.
 The next challenge was to develop this framework to reflect the complex environment within hospitals and the effort required to validate good practice especially in larger hospitals as well as setting out how to support them.
 It was clear that the more intense Autism Accreditation process would suit this better and we have embarked on a second phase to develop a full blown Autism Accreditation Standard for hospitals.